DSR-RHIT/me447-visualizing-data/cm/tut-03_using-scripts.md

 Start by opening your RStudio project:<br> File → Recent projects → me447\_visualizing-data.Rproj.

+> ALWAYS start your work session by launching the .Rproj file you created for this course

 A script is a file of R commands.
 To start a new R script, use<br> File → New File → R Script.

 ![](../images/panes-4.png)